marnixk/websocket-tcl/README.md

     proc on-close {chan} {
     }

+To run a server with this dispatcher just call:

+    Websocket::start 1337

 ## Default JSON-RPC implementation

 Another default dispatcher that is delivered through this package is the `jsonrpc` space that: